Rediscovering the wisdom of the heart

-Over a century ago, Rudolph Steiner said the greatest discovery of 20th century science would be that the heart is not a pump but vastly more, and that the great challenge of the coming age of humanity would be to allow the heart to teach us to think in a new way.
-How does the heart speak?
+Over a century ago, Rudolph Steiner predicted that the greatest discovery of 20th-century science wouldn’t be in the realm of technology but in the revelation that the heart is far more than just a pump.
+He foresaw that the great challenge of our time would be to allow the heart to teach us to think in an entirely new way.

 The heart speaks through metaphor.